medcomdk/ehmi/docs/assets/documents/ecore/ehmiEUA/index.md

 As an additional task, the End User Application (EUA) must be able to communicate with the EHMI Delivery Status repository (track’n’trace).

 The EHMI Delivery Status repository has a reporting API that the End User Application (EUA) must communicate via.
-It will most likely be based on an OAuth-secured REST interface and SMART-on-FHIR.
-The repository and its interface are currently under specification.
+It is based on an OAuth-secured REST interface and SMART-on-FHIR.

 For the collection of EHMI Delivery Status, it is required that, cf. section 6.3.1 of the Architectural Vision, explicit signing is made between the EHMI Delivery Status “client” and the “server” (with associated verification) at system evidence level (VOCES/FOCES/Level 3).